PlasmaPy/PlasmaPy/README.md

 within and leveraging the open source scientific Python ecosystem.
 The goals of PlasmaPy are more thoroughly described in [this video].
-Current functionality is described in [PlasmaPy's online documentation], and many of our recent presentations are available in the [PlasmaPy Community on Zenodo].
+Current functionality is described in [PlasmaPy's online documentation], and many of our recent presentations are available from the [PlasmaPy Community on Zenodo].

 If you are interested in contributing, please check out our [contributor